Pediatric Dentistry in Eau Claire at Regis Court Dental Associates

 Preventing Tooth Decay

 Tooth decay is preventable.
 Tooth decay is caused by sugars left in your mouth that turn into an acid which can break down your teeth.
-Children are at high risk for tooth decay for a simple reason — many children and adolescents tend to be lax in their oral hygiene habits.
+Children are at high risk for tooth decay for a simple reason — many children and adolescents tend to have poor oral hygiene.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.
 A low-sugar diet also helps keep tooth decay at bay.

 Make Your Regis Court Dental Associates Appointment Today!